-After several months of shutdown, the North American auto industry has announced their intention to restart manufacturing near the end of May.
+After several months of shutdown, the North American automotive industry has announced their intention to restart manufacturing near the end of May.
 General Motors and FCA announced that May 18, 2020 will be the restart manufacturing date – Ford plans to follow suit.
 Canadian plants have announced similar plans.
 While Mexico is somewhat unclear on re-opening next steps, it is likely they will all march to the same beat in providing proper sequencing.
 Click here to view expected date of production start for all North American manufacturers.

 There will be numerous obstacles to a smooth restart at all levels of the supply chain, as well as at the Original Equipment Manufacturing (“OEM”) level – which may potentially include the following:

 - Planning for the recovery